Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Wenzl's unitary structure of , square root of the quantum Casimir

 For ${\mathfrak g}=E_8$, the summand $T_\gamma$ may not lie in $ \overline{\Lambda^+(q)}$ for $\gamma=\lambda+\kappa$ with $\kappa$ the dominant weight of $V$.
 Multiplicity may arise for $\gamma=\lambda$ in this case also.
 In Prop.
 3.6 case 2 \cite{Wenzl} it is shown that a selfadjoint projection $p_\gamma(q)$ may be defined, and we shall comment more on this in the next section, and more precisely in the proof of Lemma \ref{k=1}.

-These constructions hold for any primitive root $q$ such that the order $\ell$ of $q^2$ is large enough (see Def \ref{large_enough}) and under this assumption we shall construct the w-Hopf algebra $A_W({\mathfrak g}, q, \ell)$ at an algebraic level in the first part of the following section.
-(For the unitary structure, Wenzl shows that the restriction to the minimal roots Def. \ref{minimal_root} is essential.
+These constructions hold for any primitive root $q$ such that the order $\ell$ of $q^2$ is large enough (see Def \ref{large_enough}) and under this assumption we shall construct the weak Hopf algebra $A_W({\mathfrak g}, q, \ell)$ at an algebraic level in the first part of the following section.

+For the unitary structure, Wenzl shows that the restriction to the minimal roots Def. \ref{minimal_root} is essential.
 The requirement of having large enough order includes the fundamental representations in the open Weyl alcove for all Lie types and positive integer levels, see Prop.
-2.4 in \cite{Wenzl}, also Theorem \ref{Wenzl_positivity}.)
+2.4 in \cite{Wenzl}, also Theorem \ref{Wenzl_positivity}.

 \begin{defn} We refer to $p_\gamma$ (also denoted $ p_{\lambda, \gamma}$ in the next section) as Wenzl idempotents. \end{defn}

 \begin{rem} For the unitarization result of \cite{Wenzl}, one only needs $\lambda$, $\gamma\in {\Lambda^+(q_0)}$ (but to construct $p_\gamma$ for $\gamma=\lambda$ in the $F_4$ one also needs $p_\nu$ with $\nu\in\overline{ {\Lambda^+(q_0)}}$, see the proof of the proposition at page 274 in \cite{Wenzl}).
 On the other hand, for our purposes (a search of strongly unitary structures), see Theorem \ref{Zhu_as_a_compatible_unitary_wqh}, we need the stronger positivity results of Lemma 3.6.2 (b) in \cite{Wenzl} that involve positivity of the Hermitian form also on the range of $p_\gamma$ for $\gamma\in\overline{\Lambda(q_0)}$ for ${\mathfrak g}\neq E_8$. \end{rem}